06 Safeguarding children, young people and vulnerable adults policy

 should also be completed if there are safeguarding and welfare concerns about the child, or if Social Care have been involved due to the late collection.

-- If there are recurring incidents of late collection, a meeting is arranged with the parents to agree a plan to improve time-keeping
+- If there are recurring incidents of late collection, a meeting is arranged with the parents/carers to agree a plan to improve

-- As soon as it is noticed that a child is missing, the member of staff informs the designated person who
+- As soon as it is noticed that a child is missing, the member of staff informs the designated safeguarding

-- If the child is found on-site, the designated person checks on the welfare of the child and investigates
+- If the child is found on-site, the designated safeguarding lead checks on the welfare of the child and

 - If the child is not found on site, one member of staff searches the immediate vicinity, if there is no